tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 - Can be more dynamic.
 For instance, 3D tiles and OGC API can be used interchangeably to re-use parts of the delivery service.

 #### Cons
-- Most things have to be re-implemented, for example:
+- Most things have to be implemented from scratch, for example:
     - terrain support
     - management and parsing of tiles
     - camera movement